mattcorr/til/powershell/check-dotnet-version.md

 Select PSChildName, Version | Sort-Object -Property Version -Descending)
 ```

-**HINT:** You can also put thin as a remote script block if you want to queries the versions of .NET installed across many servers.
+**HINT:** You can also put this script as a remote script block if you want to query the .NET versions installed across many servers.